Garage Door Opener Problems: A Troubleshoot Guide

 PROBLEM #6: The opener stops in the middle of operation or fails to engage at all.

-TROUBLESHOOT: As of 1993, garage door openers come equipped with a pair of sensor beams.
+TROUBLESHOOT: Since 1993, garage door openers come equipped with a pair of sensor beams.
 These increase safety but may sometimes cause performance problems.
 Ensure that both beam lights are on (one red and one green) and that nothing is interfering with their function.
 This could be one of several things: improper alignment of the sensors, a physical object between them, or grime or moisture on their surface.

 Laura Firszt writes for networx.com.